orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

+Software-world "Real jobs from the Ether":
 -
 - Archivist: *Make old stuff work again.* -> Interface into old applications.
 Turn surface area into a puzzle.
 - Interoperator: *Draw equivalences between interfaces.*
 - Optimizer: *A game of tradeoffs.*

 Non-programming things for later?
+Understanding of chemistry/biology/etc. whatever field needed to properly create avenues there.

 ---

 - Index existing applications

----

-- Real jobs from the Ether

 ---